mkonigs/emma_toolbox/README.md

 # emma_toolbox
 Supporting files for Emma Toolbox for Neurocognitive Functioning

+# 22-3-2026
+- implemented elite CM analysis
+- elite norm groups has to be revised

 # 20-3-2026
-- implemented crude version of elite analysis
+- implemented crude version of elite CM analysis

 # 18-3-2026
 - implemented report generation at backup drive